chainer/chainercv/README.md

 + The master branch will work on both the stable version (v2) and the development version (v3).
 + For users using Chainer v1, please use version `0.4.11`, which can be installed by `pip install chainercv==0.4.11`.
 This branch is unmaintained.

+# Guiding Principles
+ChainerCV is developed under the following three guiding principles.

++ **Ease of Use** -- Implementations of computer vision networks with a cohesive and simple interface.
++ **Reproducibility** -- Training scripts that are perfect for being used as reference implementations.
++ **Compositionality** -- Tools that can be put together in various ways.

 # Data conventions

 This is **very** important.